Ben Eine: Charitable work

-Also, Eine has produced artwork that promote human rights, including his "Brave" piece, and has chosen to participate in exhibitions, like MACAM's Wall of Contemplation, which commemorated the 70th anniversary of the Universal Declaration of Human Rights.
+In addition, he has produced artwork that promote human rights, including his "Brave" piece, and has chosen to participate in exhibitions, like MACAM's Wall of Contemplation, which commemorated the 70th anniversary of the Universal Declaration of Human Rights.

-A further issue has revolved around the development and empowerment of younger individuals.
-He has made an impact by involvement in programs such as Youth Unity Day, to encourage optimism and deter youth from violence.
+Eine has promoted the development and empowerment of younger individuals, by involvement in programs such as Youth Unity Day, to encourage optimism and deter youth from violence.

 In 2011, Eine was invited by Amnesty International to produce the poster celebrating its 50th anniversary, joining other artists such as Picasso and Joan Miró in supporting the charity through art.

 Other endeavours

 In January 2018, Eine launched the first collection for his clothing company EINE London, at London Fashion Week: Men's.

 In August 2019, Eine launched his creative studio OurTypes.
 In honor of the debut of OurTypes, he painted each letter of the alphabet on shutters in East London.
 OurTypes is a multidisciplinary creative studio concentrated on words.
 It collaborates with other artists on font releases and global brands on commercial projects.
 In August 2019, OurTypes launched Eine's most notorious typeface, New Circus font, for personal use.